didikk/didikk.github.io/about.md

 permalink: /about/
 ---

 Hey there!
-My name is Didik, I’m an IT student, web & Android developer, Linux enthusiast, book lover and gamer.
+My name is Didik, I’m an IT student, software developer, reader, blogger and Linux enthusiast.
 <br>
 <br>